 Land Tenure and Local Environmental Profile Implications Issues Opportunities Land Tenure Overall land tenure is Crown land.
 Crown land is unallocated, or is subject to reserves, or to leases.
-Freshold land is more typical within the three townsites of Onslow, Tom Price and Paraburdoo.
+Freehold land is more typical within the three townsites of Onslow, Tom Price and Paraburdoo.
 Pastoral leases are issued by the Department of Planning, Lands and Heritage.
 Amendments to the Land Administration Act 1997 propose to introduce rangeland leases.
 These will have a broader range of uses than the more limited scope of pastoral leases.
-While conservation reserves are managed by the Department of Biodiversity, Conservation and Attractions.
-The Shire may consider active While heritage is primarily managed through State an Commonwealth legislation, opportunities exist to prote and promote both Aboriginal and European cultur-heritage through joint managements arrangements wit traditional owners and optimize opportunities for Indigenous training, employment and businesses: Consideration should also be made to native title an ILUAs where applicable, when considering any planning.
-56
+While conservation reserves are managed by the Department of Biodiversity, Conservation and Attractions, the Shire may consider active management of the following issues to assist in conservation and protection of biodiversity regarding uncontrolled access, weeds and feral animals.
+While heritage is primarily managed through State and Commonwealth legislation, opportunities exist to protect and promote both Aboriginal and European cultural heritage through joint management arrangements with traditional owners and optimise opportunities for Indigenous training, employment and businesses.
+Consideration should also be made to native title and ILUAs where applicable, when considering any planning or development proposals, in discussion with appropriate traditional owners.
+Native Title A number of native title determination areas and native title claim areas cover the Shire of Ashburton.
+Pastoral leases and the proposed rangeland leases (under the Land Administration Act 1997) do not extinguish native title, and are able to co- exist.
+Urban expansion within townsites should be alienated from Crown land as freehold land.
+There may be implications associated with addressing native title and Aboriginal heritage.
+Engagement with traditional owners is required to meet legislative requirements of native title.
+Increased benefits may be observed through an elevated level of involvement of the traditional owners within the Shire in terms of land and cultural heritage management.
+Identify Crown land for urban expansion or other uses and work with agencies and the representative Traditional Owners to address native title and Aboriginal heritage within Onslow, Tom Price and Paraburdoo.